-In their 4 Bloody Knife review, E.L.
-King calls Popcorn Frights Film Festival's New Nightmare Prize winner for Best Debut Film, Take Back The Night a creature feature about the grief, trauma and struggle to be believed following an attack through a horror lens.
+E.L.
+King calls the New Nightmare Prize winner for Best Debut Film, Take Back the Night a creature feature about grief, trauma, and the struggle to be believed through a horror lens.

 "A riot girl creature feature for the Instagram age."

-As things begin to unravel emotionally and what's real is called into question, we discover that there is an element at play devastatingly darker than Jane's stalking shadow monster.
-It is a monster of society's making motivated by the personal gain of not only the Detective (Jennifer Lafleur, Big Little Lies) but her partner the Reporter (Sibongile Mlambo, Siren).
+As things begin to unravel emotionally and what's real is called into question, we discover that there is an element at play devastatingly darker than Jane's stalking monster.
+It is a monster of society's making motivated by the personal gain of not only the Detective (Jennifer Lafleur) but her partner the Reporter (Sibongile Mlambo).
 Everyday battles with mental illness are often demonized by society and that also plays a role in the film.
-Luckily for Jane there is a light through the darkness.
-The voices of other survivors of shadow creature attacks surface rallying Jane's sister to her side.
+Luckily for Jane, there is a light in the darkness.
+The voices of other survivors surface, rallying Jane's sister to her side.

 "No means no, Motherfucker!"

-This film made us angry.
-Angry at the system that continually allows for victims to be made into villains and how society supports the system.
+This film should make audiences angry.
+Angry at the system that continually allows victims to be made into villains and how society supports that system.
 When a system that is meant to protect us doesn't believe us and works to tear us down to avoid tax-payer dollars being spent on processing physical evidence kits, we really are in trouble.
-The audacity of the Detective, manipulating Jane to force a retraction statement go under our skin and really boiled our blood.
+The audacity of the Detective, manipulating Jane to force a retraction statement made our blood boil.
 When bad things happen, you shouldn't have to be society's classification of a model citizen to be believed.
-Take Back The Night points the finger at the class system and calls it out for how biased and backward it is.
+Take Back the Night points the finger at the system and calls it out for how biased and backward it is.